Moremar/IT_tutorials/Docker/README.md

 - share the already built image on Docker Hub, so other people can download it

 An image can be uploaded either to Docker Hub or to any private image registry.
-Docker Hub offers unlimited public repos and one private repo.
+Docker Hub offers unlimited public repos and one free private repo (premium account required for multiple private repos).

 To push an image to Docker Hub, create a Docker Hub account, then create a repository.
 One repository will contain all images for the same app on different versions.